indygreg/docker-build-python/README.rst

 script so we don't have to reinvent the wheel.
 That being said, python-build assumes a variable system.
 Courtesy of Docker, our system state should be better-defined, so we don't need so much complexity.

+The original project author is not 100% certain that others have not solved this exact problem before.
+The author is aware of projects like pyenv.
+However, the main purpose this project facilitates that the author believes to be unique is the ability to easily produce a standalone Python installation which can easily be distributed among several machines, independent of operating system packaging.
+The author would appreciate enlightenment if he is wrong.